Using Fragments to Build Forms

 By default, Liferay includes the Form Components fragment set, but you can create your own.
 See Creating Form Fragments for more information.

-Form fragments can only be used with custom objects.
+In addition, form fragments can only be used with custom objects.
 Therefore, Liferay hides the Form Components fragment set until you have at least one published object.
 Once published, users with access to the object can view and use the Form Components fragments.
-See Creating Objects for more information.

 Creating a Form